Namumula: Promotion and release

 Maki first teased the single "Namumula" in mid-August 2024 through his social media platforms.
 The promotion included a preview clip of the song along with a pre-save link posted on Instagram.
 "Namumula", along with its music video, was released on August 30, 2024.
 On September 1, Maki performed "Namumula" live on ASAP Natin 'To.

 In March 2025, Maki announced that "Namumula" will be part of his upcoming first full-length album, titled Kolorcoaster and scheduled for release on September 19, 2025.

+On November 30, 2025, Maki joined the second edition of the Trillion Peso March against corruption at the People Power Monument in Quezon City, in which he performed a modified version of "Namumula".

-Commercial Performance
+Commercial performance

 Following its release on August 30, 2024, "Namumula" debuted at number forty-five on Billboard Philippines Hot 100 chart.

+In December 2025, "Kahel na Langit" was recognized by Apple Music Philippines among its Top OPM Songs of the year, placing ninth.

 Credits and personnel

 Credits are adapted from Apple Music and music video.